kenxjzhang/made_by_human/Writing.md

 We would like to introduce some 'trusting' preference against the report suggestions.

 # Study method
+I first examined how disclosing AI use affected trust in the investment recommendation of a financial report.
+Participants read the same professional financial report but were shown different disclosures about AI use.
+Participants will be randomly assigned to one of nine experimental conditions.
+Eight of these conditions consist of a 2 (Information Gathering: AI vs. No AI) x 2 (Analysis: AI vs. No AI) x 2 (Recommendation: AI vs. No AI) between-subjects factorial design.
+The ninth condition, included for exploratory purposes, is a 'No Disclosure' group, where I remove the "Generative AI Disclosure" section in the investment report.
+Participants were randomly assigned to one of the nine conditions.

+The report compares and formulates recommendation to invest in one of the three companies.
+The report was claimed to be prepared by Verdian Equity Research, which is a fictitious company we named.
+The companies they will invest in are real listed companies.The report has three sections: Information, Analysis, and Recommendation.
+The Information provides fundamental business overview and the company financials of all three companies.
+The analysis part provides analysis on the business trends and explanations of the recent trend among the three companies.
+The recommendation part provides explicit recommendation to one of the three companies with reasons and cautions.

+Participants enter the study, and they first read the introduction of the study.
+They were told that it is a study about financial decision, that they will read a investment report and make their main investment decisions.
+The stakes are real and they will get monetary bonus if they choose the highest returned company over the six-month period.
+Participants were notified that the companies are real and their identities will be revealed at the end of the study.
+After reading the report, participants are asked to make an investment decision to choose one of the three companies to invest in.
+If participants choose the highest returned company in the last six month by the end of the period in the stock market, they will get a monetary bonus.
+The key independent variable is whether participants choose to invest in the recommended company in the report.

+After making the main investment decisions, participants were asked about mechanism questions and demographic questions.
+When participants finish all the questions, I present the debrief about the hidden study purpose and explain why I need to use the deception.
+I also reveal the real names of the companies.

-### Financial report and investment advice
+### Financial reports
-In this section, I am going to argue that the use of financial report in our setting has merits and can be externally valid; it is not a paper for finance journals but for organization/decision making.
+I use financial report in our setting that has merits and can be externally valid; it is not a paper for finance journals but for organization/decision making.
 We use the setting of financial investment by choosing one of the three companies which has highest stock market return.
+I used the financial investment setting for several reasons.
 1) Financial setting is a scenario where rational decision making is imperative.
+The aesthetic or objective preference is tampered in financial investment scenario.
+Participants who aim to maximize their monetary return need to judge the information with caution, our manipulation will be more salient.
+Compared to industries like art or essay evaluation, the financial scenario is closer to what we want: participants use all the information judiciously and make their decisions.
 2) Financial setting is easier to motivate the incentive.
 It feels natural to get bonus when they choose correctly the highest amount.
 It is easy to find objectively measured performance in stock market because the stock price is public.
 It creates an objective measured options for participants to use the information to make best decision.
 3) Financial setting is easier to implement our study goal of multiple roles in a task.
 It is natural and necessary to have gathering information, conducting analysis, and providing recommendation.
+Financial report is a complicated and it involved different thinking levels.
 4) It is essentially an "information industry".
 The report per se has no meaning unless people adopt the knowledge and recommendation in it.
 The setting is relevant to our study purpose: we want to have a inherently hard to predict scenario, where we rely on experts on the market to consolidate information, and we rely on the consolidated information to make decisions.

+Some examples of AI preference and Financial context:
-Measuring the advice following is important and is commonly used in the literature. [[@yangMyAdvisorHer2025]]] uses the alignment of final decision with advice under AI or Human to measure.
+Using the financial context is commonly used in the literature.
+[[@yangMyAdvisorHer2025]] uses the alignment of final decision with advice under AI or Human to measure.

-### Reports
+Merkle (2025) uses the rate at which participants follow the recommendation either from ChatGPT or from a financial professional.
+Stradi and Verdikt (2025) uses how investors are less responsive to forecasts when AI is incorporated.

+[[@caoManVsMachine2024]] tests the ability of AI stock analyst versus human analyst.
+The study shows that the AI investment advisor is gaining attention in academic setting.

-I prepared 4 reports.
+### How I prepared the reports
+To reduce the the template effects (potential specificity in one report with specific features that drives the results), I have prepared four reports.

 The first two of the four reports were prepared by me with the help of Generative AI (Gemini 2.5 Pro).
 Why I used Generative AI to help creating the reports?
 First, I want to at least have some parts of Generative AI involved because the reports should be not obvious for participants to tell if they are AI or human generated.
 Second, it is difficult for us to find existing equity research reports for our study purpose.
 We want to the reports to have relatively clear divisions of  gathering information, conducting analysis, and formalizing recommendation.
 Also, to simplify our study, we want the report to recommend one of three companies instead of generic recommendations.
 The specific requirements are difficult to achieve with existing real-world reports.